|

 Slaves

-- Number of slaves 50 in 1860 (Hammond owned at least 330 slaves including those on his other plantations: Beech Island, Cathwood, Cedar Grove, Cowden, Silver Bluff, etc.)
+- Number of slaves 50 in 1860 (Hammond owned at least 330 slaves including those on his other plantations: Beech Island, Cedar Grove, Cowden, Silver Bluff, etc.)

 - The Henley Family lived and worked at Redcliffe for four generations.
 Anthony Henley, his wife Lucy, and their five children are included on a 1859 house slave list for Redcliffe.
 Anthony's son Louis worked at Redcliffe as a sharecropper during the late 19th century.
 Louis's son Dennis and his family, including sons David and Jim, along with daughters Lucy, Sarah, Kiziah, and Sophie, worked as paid employees for the Hammond and Billings families between 1925-1975.